dusk-network/dips/README.md

 # Dusk Improvement Proposals (DIPs)

 Welcome to the official repository for Dusk Improvement Proposals (DIPs).
-This platform serves as a centralized hub for community-driven proposals aiming to refine, upgrade, and innovate within the Dusk Network ecosystem.
+This platform serves as a hub for community-driven proposals aiming to refine, upgrade, and innovate within the Dusk Network ecosystem.

 ## What is a DIP?

 A Dusk Improvement Proposal (DIP) is a formal document that proposes a new feature, standard, or protocol adjustment within the Dusk Network.
 DIPs are the primary mechanism for proposing new features, collecting community input on an issue, and documenting the design decisions that have gone into the Dusk Network.
-They are meant to be the source of truth for Dusk Network improvements, serving both as a historical document and a detailed explanation of the feature and its purpose.
+They are meant to be the source of truth for Dusk protocol improvements, serving both as a historical document and a detailed explanation of the feature and its purpose.

 ## Purpose